 Steady on!
 We're just getting to this part.
-ASP as we've said is restricted to using scripting languages, mainly JavaScript or VBScript (although it can be any scripting language supported by the Windows system).
+As we've already said, ASP is restricted to using scripting languages, mainly JavaScript or VBScript (although it can use any scripting language supported by the Windows system).
 We add ASP code to our pages in the same way as we do client-side script, and this leads to problems such as messy coding and restricted functionality.
 ASP.NET has no such problems.

-First off ASP.NET allows you to use a far greater selection of full programming languages and also allows you to utilize to the full the rich potential of the .NET Framework.
+First off, ASP.NET enables you to use a far greater selection of full programming languages, and also enables you to utilize to the full the rich potential of the .NET Framework.
 It helps you create faster, more reliable dynamic web pages with any of the programming languages supported by the .NET Framework.
-Typical languages supported natively are VB .NET, C# and a new version of JScript called JScript .NET.
-On top of this it is expected that third party developers will create versions of Perl, Python and many others to work in ASP.NET.
+Typical languages supported natively are C#, VB .NET, and a new version of JScript called JScript .NET.
+On top of this, it is expected that third-party developers will create versions of Perl, Python and many others to work in ASP.NET.
 And no, before you ask, we don't expect you to know any of these programming languages.
-We're going to choose one language, VB .NET, and teach you ASP.NET with it.
-We've chosen VB .NET as it's arguably the simplest for beginners, and it can do pretty much anything that the other languages we mentioned can as well.
-Lastly, and most importantly we've chosen VB .NET as it comes free with ASP.NET - so when you install ASP.NET you get VB .NET as well.

-At this stage you might be thinking, "Hang on, I've got to figure out VB .NET, then I've got to get a handle on ASP.NET - that sounds like an awful lot to learn."
+We're going to choose one language, C#, and teach you ASP.NET with it.
+We've chosen C#, as it's arguably the most popular of the .NET languages, and it can do pretty much anything that the other languages we mentioned can do.
+Lastly, and most importantly, we've chosen C# as it comes free with ASP.NET - so when you install ASP.NET, you get C# as well.
+At this stage you might be thinking, "Hang on, I've got to figure out C#, then I've got to get a handle on ASP.NET - that sounds like an awful lot to learn."
 Don't worry; you won't be learning two languages.
 ASP.NET, as we said right from the beginning, is not a language - it is a technology.
-This technology is accessible, via a programming language.
-What we're going to be doing is teaching you ASP.NET features as we teach you VB .NET.
-So in other words, you will be creating your web pages using VB .NET and using ASP.NET to drive it.
-However, before you rush out and get a VB .NET book instead, we will be approaching the language from the angle of creating dynamic web pages only.
+This technology is accessible via a programming language.
+What we're going to be doing is teaching you ASP.NET features as we teach you C#.
+So in other words, you will be creating your web pages using C# and using ASP.NET to drive it.
+However, before you rush out and get a C# book instead, we will be approaching the language from the angle of creating dynamic web pages only.